StarLake-Studio/SimpleWeather.Windows/README.md

    git clone https://github.com/StarLake-Studio/SimpleWeather.Windows.git
    ```
 2. Open `SimpleWeather.Windows.sln` in Visual Studio
+3. Configure the QWeather API Key (see [SETUP.md](SETUP.md) for detailed instructions)
-3. Build and run the project
+4. Build and run the project

 Alternatively, you can use the provided batch scripts:
 - Run `build.bat` to build the project